-- 4.1 The General Fund Revenue Account is the Council's main fund and shows the income and expenditure relating to the provision of services which residents, visitors and businesses all have access to including planning, environmental services, car parks, certain housing functions, community services and corporate services. - 4.2 The Council directly charges individual consumers for some of its services through fees and charges.
+4.1 The General Fund Revenue Account is the Council's main fund and shows the income and expenditure relating to the provision of services which

+- 4.2 The Council directly charges individual consumers for some of its services through fees and charges.
 The expenditure that remains is mainly funded through a combination of local taxation (including council tax and a proportion of business rates) and through grant funding from Central Government (including Revenue Support Grant, New Homes Bonus and other non-ringfenced and specific grants/subsidy). - 4.3 Each year the Council sets an annual budget which details the resources needed to meet operational requirements.
-The annual budget is prepared within the context of priorities identified by Members which are embedded in the Council's current Corporate Plan. - 4.4 It has been well reported that the Council faces significant and ongoing financial challenges, with a continuation of the annual reductions in Government funding for local council services as the Government seeks to reduce the national deficit. - 4.5 Members have previously considered a range of important reports that provide background on the Council's financial position and the budget strategy for 2018/19.
+The annual budget is prepared within the context of priorities identified by Members which are embedded in the Council's current Corporate Plan. - 4.4 It has been well reported that the Council faces ongoing financial challenges, with a continuation of the annual reductions in Government funding for local council services as the Government seeks to reduce the national deficit. - 4.5 Members have previously considered a range of important reports that provide background on the Council's financial position and the budget strategy for 2018/19.

-5 Provisional Finance Settlement 2018/19
+5 Finance Settlement 2018/19